tommasomoretti/nameless-analytics/README.md

 ## Main features
 ### 💾 Data governance
 - **Cloud hosted data**\
-  All data is stored in its raw form, exactly as sent from the browser or via the Measurement Protocol, or inserted through the Data Loader script.
+  All data is stored in its raw form in a Google BigQuery dataset, exactly as sent from the browser or via the Measurement Protocol, or inserted through the Data Loader script.
 No pre-processing is applied.

 - **First-party data context**\
-  Cookies are served from GTM Server-side in a first-party context, and user data are saved in your own Google BigQuery dataset.
+  Cookies are served from GTM Server-side in a first-party context.

 - **Privacy by design**\
   Fully integrated with Google Consent Mode with three tracking modes: